 Everyone visiting your English-language-only website reads it in English, right?
 That’s a safe assumption to make, right?
 Well, no. Search engines including Baidu, Bing, Google, Naver, and Yandex include “Translate page” links next to results in foreign languages.
-Some web browsers like Google Chrome, Naver Browser (Whale), and Yandex Browser will auto-translate pages in foreign languages for their users.
+Some web browsers like Google Chrome, Naver Browser (Whale), and Yandex Browser will auto-translate pages written in foreign languages to their users’ native languages.

-While you may only produce content in one language, your content isn’t exclusively consumed in the original language.
+As a writer, you likely only write in one language.
+Yet, your content isn’t exclusively consumed in the original language.
 Instant machine-translations has significantly lowered the web’s language barriers.

 Machine-translation is an often unmeasured page-quality factor that greatly impacts your readers’ experience and comprehension.
 Without it, they may literally not understand a word of what you’re trying to communicate.
 However, machine-translations aren’t yet perfect.
 A poor-quality machine-translation may be to blame if a high percentage of readers abandon your pages quickly.

 This may be an indication of poor grammar and spelling in the original language version.
 Or it may be an indication of a technical problem with your webpages.
 Your pages don’t declare the proper language using language codes like